maltacc/cs348-group-project/README.md

 DB_HOST=127.0.0.1
 DB_USER=root
 DB_PASSWORD=
-DB_NAME=steam_prod
+DB_NAME=steam_prod/steam
 ```

 To verify you have set up the database correctly, run `mysql -uroot -p` and hit enter again (empty password).
-Run `use steam_prod; show tables; describe games;` and you should get the following output:
+Run `use steam_prod/steam; show tables; describe games;` and you should get the following output:

 ```
 Database changed